Aniruddha-Deb/quant-prep/README.md

 ## More Puzzles/Problems

 1. **[Brainstellar](https://brainstellar.com)** - good puzzles, but the hard ones are not so hard, and they finish up rather quickly.
+2. **[Sarah Chieng's blog](https://milksandmatcha.notion.site/Free-Trading-Resources-v2-4456ae906000487181f3486dbd0dd631)** - Spied recently on twitter, has some amazing stuff.
-2. **[Jane Street's Puzzles](https://www.janestreet.com/puzzles/archive/index.html)** - If anything, these are a level above what I think will be asked on the interview.
+3. **[Jane Street's Puzzles](https://www.janestreet.com/puzzles/archive/index.html)** - If anything, these are a level above what I think will be asked on the interview.
 Absolutely a pleasure to sink your teeth into: need both deep insight and flexible thinking to solve.
 Some of the relevant ones are
     * [Robot Tug-of-war](https://www.janestreet.com/puzzles/robot-tug-of-war-index/)
     * [Andy's Morning Stroll](https://www.janestreet.com/puzzles/current-puzzle/)
     * [Bracketology 101](https://www.janestreet.com/puzzles/bracketology-101-index/)